markmnl/fmsg/README.md

 ![msgr address](address.png)

 Domain part is the domain name RFC-1035 msgr host is located.
 Recepient part identifies the recepient known to the host message is from or to.
-A leading @ character is prepended to differentiate from email addresses.
+A leading @ character is prepended to distinguish from email addresses.
 The secondary @ seperates recepient and domain name as per norm.

 Recepient part is a string of characters which must be: